Homebrew/gsoc/README.md

 ----
 ### Automated Performance tests for brew
-#### Skills Required: Ruby, Homebrew usage, Performance Testing, Tracing tools.
+#### Skills Required: Ruby, Homebrew usage, Performance Testing, Ruby-prof, Flamegraphs, Rspec, GitHub Actions.
 #### Mentor: @zachauten
 #### Difficulty: Medium

 Write a suite of automated performance tests that can run against brew’s code base to generate benchmarks, and identify performance bottlenecks.
-These tests could also be added to brew’s CI using GitHub Actions, o detect regressions in performance when new code is committed.
+These tests could also be added to brew’s CI using GitHub Actions, or detect regressions in performance when new code is committed.

 Expected outcome: A suite of performance tests for brew.